The Mobile Cop Jiban

-The Mobile Cop Jiban (機動刑事ジバン, Kidō Keiji Jiban) is a Japanese tokusatsu television series which serves as the 8th entry in the Metal Hero Series franchise, and the first entry in the Heisei period.
+The Mobile Cop Jiban (機動刑事ジバン, Kidō Keiji Jiban) is a Japanese tokusatsu television series which serves as the 8th entry in the Metal Hero Series franchise and the first entry in the Heisei period.
 Produced by Toei and aired by TV Asahi in Japan from January 29, 1989, to January 28, 1990, it ran for 52 episodes and a feature movie released on July 15, 1989.
 According to Toei's International Sales & Promotion Department, the series' international English title is referred to as just simply Jiban.
 This series is a tribute to the 25th anniversary of the 8-Man manga and anime series.

 Plot

 "This is the drama of a girl's and a young man's hearts which love people and protect justice." (これは人を愛し、正義を守る若者と少女の心のドラマである。, Kore wa Hito o Aishi, Seigi o Mamoru Wakamono to Shōjo no Kokoro no Dorama de aru.)

 Naoto Tamura, a new detective in Central City, is killed by a Bionoid Monster in the line of duty.
-Doctor Kenzo Igarashi, a man whose experiments had been responsible for the Bioron syndicate's existence, brought the man back to life as a cyborg detective, Jiban.
+Doctor Kenzo Igarashi, a man whose experiments had been responsible for the Bioron syndicate's existence, brought the man back to life as Jiban, a cybernetic police detective equipped to take on the syndicate.
 Eventually, Madogarbo and Rhinonoid killed Jiban, who returned to life again as Perfect Jiban (basically the same design as the original, but with a blue-colored metal body and three new weapons).
-In the finale, Biolon destroyed Jiban's base and transformed Madogarbo into a false Jiban.
+In the finale, Biolon destroyed Jiban's base and transformed Madogarbo into a doppelganger of Jiban himself.
 Jiban defeated his duplicate and ultimately Gibanoid, the true form of Biolon's leader Doctor Giba.
 The victorious Jiban then learned that Mayumi Igarashi, the one civilian that knew his secret, had been his missing younger sister all along.